JuiceFV/Cooperative_Pathfinding/README.md

     - Just use this command.
 And as in the previous step you can change the build type
 		> \> cmake [optional: -DCMAKE_BUILD_TYPE=Debug] ..
 - CMake will configure the project in the "build" and you can work with it.

+# TODO
+- Create the parser:
+  - The Map.txt parser
+  - The JSON parser
+- Look for any errors